Rail transport: Motive power

 Steam locomotives are locomotives with a steam engine that provides adhesion.
 Coal, petroleum, or wood is burned in a firebox, boiling water in the boiler to create pressurized steam.
 The steam travels through the smokebox before leaving via the chimney or smoke stack.
 In the process, it powers a piston that transmits power directly through a connecting rod (US: main rod) and a crankpin (US: wristpin) on the driving wheel (US main driver) or to a crank on a driving axle.
 Steam locomotives have been phased out in most parts of the world for economical and safety reasons, although many are preserved in working order by heritage railways.

 Electric locomotives draw power from a stationary source via an overhead wire or third rail.
 Some also or instead use a battery.
-In locomotives that are powered by high voltage alternating current, a transformer in the locomotive converts the high voltage, low current power to low voltage, high current used in the traction motors that power the wheels.
+In locomotives that are powered by high-voltage alternating current, a transformer in the locomotive converts the high-voltage low-current power to low-voltage high current used in the traction motors that power the wheels.
 Modern locomotives may use three-phase AC induction motors or direct current motors.
 Under certain conditions, electric locomotives are the most powerful traction.
 They are also the cheapest to run and provide less noise and no local air pollution.
 However, they require high capital investments both for the overhead lines and the supporting infrastructure, as well as the generating station that is needed to produce electricity.
 Accordingly, electric traction is used on urban systems, lines with high traffic and for high-speed rail.

 Diesel locomotives use a diesel engine as the prime mover.
-The energy transmission may be either diesel-electric, diesel-mechanical or diesel-hydraulic but diesel-electric is dominant.
-Electro-diesel locomotives are built to run as diesel-electric on unelectrified sections and as electric locomotives on electrified sections.
+The energy transmission may be either diesel–electric, diesel-mechanical or diesel–hydraulic but diesel–electric is dominant.
+Electro-diesel locomotives are built to run as diesel–electric on unelectrified sections and as electric locomotives on electrified sections.

-Alternative methods of motive power include magnetic levitation, horse-drawn, cable, gravity, pneumatics and gas turbine.
+Alternative methods of motive power include magnetic levitation, horse-drawn, cable, rack and pinion, gravity, pneumatics and gas turbine.